dantswain/patiently/README.md

 # Patiently

+## NOTE: This repository now uses "main" as the primary branch.

 Helpers for waiting on asynchronous events.

 Patiently is built with testing in mind, but there's nothing in the